schemathesis/schemathesis/docs/python.rst

     def test_api(case):
         case.call_and_validate()

-Each test set includes up to 100 test cases by default, depending on the endpoint definition.
+Each test set includes up to 100 test cases by default, depending on the API operation definition.

 We recommend running your tests with the latest `pytest <https://docs.pytest.org/en/stable/>`_ version.